grandsir/42-and-R/README.md

 # 42 & R

-Solutions for The C programming language book, divided into subjects such as 42 piscine, all conforming the 42 norminette rules.
+Solutions for The C programming language book, divided into subjects such as 42 piscine, all conforming the 42 norms.

 Note: I'm still Reading K&R and updating the repository everyday.